FooBarQuaxx/fTerm/README.rst

 =====
 About
 =====

-fTerm is a terminal with english syntax and natural language processing.
+fTerm is a terminal command parser with english syntax and natural language processing.

 ======
 How-To
 ======

 To run *command* with arguments *a1, a2,...*, simply run

 .. code:: bash